10 Ways To Recover Control Of Life With MS

 10. Embracing that change is inevitable and learning to roll with the punches and not being a stick in the mud.

 These were some of the fundamental skills that helped me move forward and regain control over my life after my MS diagnosis.
-In the coming weeks, I will be going into more depth on how I have applied these skills in my life.

 I will be going into more depth on how I have used these skills in my own life throughout the remainder of the year.